jessicarush/javascript-notes/built-in_objects.md

 See also: [regular_expressions.md](regular_expressions.md)

-The [RegExp object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) as a constructor has a reasonable utility in terms of dynamically defining a pattern for a regular expression.
+The [RegExp object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) as a constructor has a reasonable utility in terms of dynamically defining a pattern (string) for a regular expression.

 Note that when creating a regular expression in javascript the literal notation is that `/` is used to mark the start and end of a regexp.
 In addition, after the closing `/`, you can add any number of *flags*.
 For example, in `pattern1`, `i` means ignore case, `g` means global match; find all matches rather than stopping after the first match.